Find Free Snohomish County Public Records: Arrest, Probation & More

 Earlier records may be ordered from the Washington State Department of Health.

 Death certificates cost $25 per copy plus a $15 identity verification fee per record and a shipping and handling fee of $2 for mailed-in orders.
-You can use the Death Certificate Order form to submit the request by mail or in person to:23
+You can use the Death Certificate Order Form to submit the request by mail or in person to:23

 Snohomish County Health Department